From legal weed to the mortgage market, here's what we predict will go down in 2015.

-It’s a new year, which means a new crop of economic forecasts and “expert” predictions on everything from fashion to food.
+It’s a new year, which means a new crop of economic forecasts and “expert” financial predictions for 2015.
+Predictions on everything from fashion to food.

 Here are 10 things you can expect from 2015, according to financial experts across the web…

 1. More millennials will buy homes, despite rising housing costs.